 A primary placement on the Young Adult Service offers psychology fellows a unique opportunity to learn about developmentally oriented psychiatric assessment and treatment of young adult clients with moderate to severe psychopathology making the transition from child to adult systems of care.
 When combined with a secondary experience on the Child and Adolescent Service of the Connecticut Mental Health Center, the placement affords fellows a developmentally oriented experience providing psychiatric services to children, adolescents, and young adults in an ambulatory setting.
 Because the Young Adult Service is located in the same building as the Child and Adolescent Service, applicants accepted for this placement become part of a psychology training group that typically includes three full-time faculty members, a postdoctoral fellow, and six to seven psychology trainees interested in developmental approaches to the assessment and treatment of psychopathology in clients 3 to 25 years of age.

 While working as a member of an interdisciplinary treatment team, psychology fellows function as a primary clinician with responsibility to coordinate the care of four young adult clients, and they assist in the care of three to four additional clients.
-Every effort is made to diversify clinical assignments in terms of age, gender, ethnic heritage, and presenting problem.
-Every effort is also made to match special interests of the fellow while also making assignments that allow fellows to address gaps in their training.
+Every effort is made to diversify clinical assignments in terms of age, gender, ethnic heritage, and presenting problem, and to address special interests of the fellow gaps in prior training.
 Supervised experience in the delivery of clinical services to individual clients is used as the primary mechanism to expose fellows to clinical work with young adult clients in a local system of care.
 With support and supervision, fellows are responsible to conceptualize and coordinate a program of ambulatory assessment and treatment for their assigned clients.

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs, but they do not necessarily receive training or supervised experience in all of them.
-The EBPs include: (a) Dialectical-Behavior Therapy (DBT), (b) cognitive-behavioral therapies for depression, anxiety, and anger management, (c) motivational interviewing, (d) interpersonal psychotherapy, (e) mentalizing-based treatment, (f) applied behavioral analysis, (g) expressive-supportive psychotherapy, and (h) transference-focused psychotherapy.
+The EBPs include: (a) specialized trauma treatments, (b) cognitive-behavioral therapies for depression, anxiety, and anger management, (c) motivational interviewing, (d) interpersonal psychotherapy, (e) mentalizing-based treatment, (f) applied behavioral analysis, (g) expressive-supportive psychotherapy, and (h) transference-focused psychotherapy.

 The psychological assessment experience for Young Adult Service fellows involves routinely conducting a number of brief, symptom-focused assessments.
 In addition to a clinical interview and record review, the psychology fellow typically will use specific instruments (e.g. Beck Depression Inventory, Beck Anxiety Inventory) to assess level of symptomatology and changes in symptoms over time in the young adult population.

-Fellows will also conduct at least two comprehensive psychological assessments at this clinic during the course of the training year.
-There are three types of comprehensive assessments: (1) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (2) behavioral assessments designed to better understand patterns of behavior; and (3) specialized assessments that focus on substance abuse, problematic sexual behaviors, other high-risk behaviors such as violence, and gender identity development.
+Fellows also conduct at least two comprehensive psychological assessments over the course of the training year.
+There are three types of comprehensive assessments: (1) general assessments that include measures of cognitive abilities, achievement, executive functioning, vocational functioning, and personality; (2) behavioral assessments designed to better understand a specific pattern of behavior; and (3) specialized assessments that focus on substance abuse, problematic sexual behaviors, other high-risk behaviors such as violence, and gender identity development.

 Psychology fellows have an opportunity to choose a scholarly project of interest to them that aligns with the clinical and research interests of any one of the three primary faculty.